 People with chronic conditions are more likely than healthy people to suffer when exposed to secondhand smoke.
 Secondhand smoke can aggravate allergies, symptoms of asthma and cause other respiratory and lung conditions in nonsmokers.

 Most people spend 90 percent of their time in two types of environments- home and work.
-The Nevada Clean Indoor Air Act has drastically reduced the amount of exposure many Nevadans receive at work, with 8.4 percent of people reporting exposure to tobacco smoke on the job at least one day a week in 2008 compared with over 40 percent in 2005.
+The Nevada Clean Indoor Air Act has reduced the amount of exposure many Nevadans receive at work, with about 30 percent of people reporting exposure to tobacco smoke on the job at least one day a week in 2012 compared with over 40 percent in 2005.

 For any environment, the harm from secondhand smoke depends on time spent in the environment and the amount of smoke in that air space.
 Smoke-free workplace laws and voluntary smoke-free home pledges help to reduce the health risks of secondhand smoke.

-What are the health risks associated with children being exposed to secondhand smoke?
+What are the health risks for children exposed to secondhand smoke?

 An estimated 8,000- 26,000 new asthma cases in children each year and between 150,000 and 300,000 new cases of bronchitis and pneumonia in children aged less than 18 months are associated with secondhand smoke exposure.
 Another 200,000 to 1 million asthmatic children have their condition worsened by exposure to secondhand smoke.